Chronic wounds

 Skin transplants

 Skin transplants (grafts) are another treatment option.
-They are mainly considered if the wound is very large and cannot close without treatment.
+They are mainly considered if a wound is very large and cannot close without treatment.
 Skin is removed from one part of the body, usually the upper leg, and transplanted (grafted) onto the wound.
 However grafts can also be made of human cell products and synthetic materials.

 Medication